Aditi3/git-best-practices/README.md

 - If the commit has to be rolled back completely, it's far easier to do so
 - It helps you parse changes you've made using the git log

+### 2. Commit early, commit often

+I suggest working in smaller portions and frequently committing to your progress instead of striving for perfection.
+This approach is particularly beneficial when working on a feature branch that may take a while to complete as it ensures that your code remains up-to-date and minimizes potential conflicts.

-### 2. Write meaningful commit messages
+### 3. Write meaningful commit messages

 I'd like to remind you that writing informative and detailed commit messages that give a brief overview of the changes made within a commit is essential for the convenience of others and your own future reference.
 It's important to consider that your team members must comprehend the message and precisely what changes you have made.

-Here are some helpful tips to keep in mind:
+### Here are more helpful tips to keep in mind:

 - Use the imperative, present tense: "change" not "changed" nor "changes" for your commit message (written in lower case)
-- Do not end the commit message(subject line) with a period
 - Use the body to explain what and why the change was made.
 This part should be added only when necessary
-- Remove unnecessary punctuation marks
 - Keep it brief, wrap the subject line at 50 characters and the body at 72 characters
 - Add an empty line underneath the commit message, and begin writing the body (description)
+- Do not end the commit message(subject line) with a period
+- Remove unnecessary punctuation marks

 <p>
 <img alt="Light" src="/commit-message.png">
 </p>

-### 3. Commit early, commit often

-I suggest working in smaller portions and frequently committing to your progress instead of striving for perfection.
-This approach is particularly beneficial when working on a feature branch that may take a while to complete as it ensures that your code remains up-to-date and minimizes potential conflicts.

 #### Format of the commit message: